 8.2.3 Non-MSGin5G UE Registration

 Non-MSGin5G UEs (i.e., Legacy 3GPP UEs or Non-3GPP UEs) are connected to the MSGin5G Server through a Message Gateway.
-The Message Gateway performs registration with the MSGin5G Server on behalf of the Non-3GPP UEs, based on the registration request from the Non-3GPP UE or on pre-provisioned information.
-After the procedure is complete, the Message Gateway may communicate the result to the UE to enable MSGin5G Services at the Non-3GPP UEs.
+The Message Gateway performs registration with the MSGin5G Server on behalf of the Non-MSGin5G UEs, based on the registration request from the Non-3GPP UE, pre-provisioned information, or the knowledge of that Non-MSGin5G UE is ready for the MSGin5G service.
+After the procedure is complete, the Message Gateway may communicate the result to the Non-MSGin5G UE to enable MSGin5G Services at the Non-MSGin5G UEs.

+NOTE: The communication procedure between Non-MSGin5G UE and Message Gateway is out of scope of this document.

 The signalling flow is illustrated in figure 8.2.3-1.